 tDCS Clinical Services

-At NYU Langone’s tDCS Program, we provide tDCS instruction and loan all equipment for home use, and can guide patients to use it to augment their therapeutic training activity, all done from the comfort of your own home.
-We tailor the tDCS setup (including electrode placement and stimulation intensity), as well as associated training activities, to your individual needs, and can also partner with other therapists to add stimulation to an ongoing rehabilitation program.
+At NYU Langone’s tDCS Program, we provide tDCS instruction and loan all equipment for home use, and guide patients to use it to augment their therapeutic training activity, all done from the comfort of their own home.
+We tailor the tDCS setup (including electrode placement and stimulation intensity), as well as associated training activities, to their individual needs, and can also partner with other therapists to add stimulation to an ongoing rehabilitation program.

 At each session, we connect with you in real time using videoconference through NYU Langone’s Virtual Health platform, accessed through the NYU Langone Health app.